 Historically, our compensation program has consisted of relatively modest cash compensation and has emphasized equity compensation consistent with common practices for other pre-IPO companies.
-Subsequent to our IPO in 2020, our compensation program continues to emphasize equity compensation, however, in 2021 we began a multi-step process to better align the cash compensation for our named executive officers with competitive market practices of comparable public companies.
-For 2021, we increased the base salaries of our continuing named executive officers by approximately 8% to 21%.
-The largest increases were to our CEO (who remained below the median of our peer group) and to our CFO who was promoted to that role in April of 2021 and remains below the median of our peer group.
-We also increased the target bonus opportunity for our CEO from 50% of his base salary to 60% to align with the median of our peer group.
+Subsequent to our initial public offering (IPO) in 2020, our compensation program continues to emphasize equity compensation, however, in 2022 we continued our multi-step process to better align the cash compensation for our named executive officers with competitive market practices of comparable public companies.
+For 2022, we increased the base salaries of our continuing named executive officers by approximately 3.8% to 14.5%.
+The largest increases were to our CEO and to our CFO, both of whom remained below the median of our peer group.
+We did not increase the target bonus opportunity for any of our named executive officers for 2022.